-Expat children moving to Melbourne will scarcely have time to miss their friends back home and relocation to this fun-filled Australian city will certainly be an adventure to be reckoned with.
+Expat children moving to Melbourne will scarcely have time to miss their friends back home as relocation to this fun-filled Australian city will certainly be an adventure of note.

-The communities which make up the city's melting pot culture place a high value on family life and are known to be child friendly.
-There's a wide variety of family-friendly suburbs in Melbourne, and most families live in houses, not apartments, with easy access to outdoor space.
-With at least six months a year of warm, dry weather kids can take advantage of countless fun-filled activities outside the house.
+The communities that make up the city's melting pot culture place a high value on family life and are known to be child friendly.
+There's a wide variety of family-friendly suburbs in Melbourne, and most families live in standalone houses rather than apartments, giving the family easy access to outdoor space.
+With at least six months a year of warm, dry weather, kids can take advantage of countless fun-filled activities outside the house.

 Education and schools in Melbourne

-With both public and private education on offer and an extensive range of subjects to choose from, expat children don’t often take long in adjusting to their new school.
+With both public and private education on offer and an extensive range of subjects to choose from, parents can rest assured that expat children will be going into a good school environment.
 Some schools provide a bus service, but for parents who are stuck with the school run and need to get across Melbourne’s sprawling suburbia, a car is essential.

 Out and about with kids in Melbourne

 Melbourne caters for all types of familes – from the adventurous to the artistic, no matter their personal preferences, there's plenty to see and do in the city.

 The beach is the place to be in summer, and Melbourne's array of beaches promise hours of fun in the sun.

 Arts and entertainment for kids in Melbourne

-During school holidays older children can enjoy an outing to the local IMAX Theatre.
-For the more creative spirits, there are options to get hands-on with the interactive technology exhibits at Scienceworks or splash paint about at a painting class.
+During school holidays older children can enjoy an outing to the local IMAX.
+For the more creative spirits, there are options to get hands on with the interactive technology exhibits at Scienceworks, or splash paint about at an art class.